Novavax: Yet another promising coronavirus vaccine | DW | 29.01.2021

-US pharmaceutical company Novavax reports that its NVX-CoV2373 vaccine has proven effective in Phase IIb and Phase III trials.
+US pharmaceutical company Novavax has reported that its NVX-CoV2373 vaccine has proven effective in phase IIb and phase III trials.

-It says the vaccine has not only demonstrated efficacy, but has also shown immune response against the UK coronavirus variant as well as the South African variant.
+It says the vaccine has not only demonstrated efficacy, but has also produced immune response against the UK coronavirus variant as well as the South African variant.
 Studies were conducted in both the UK and South Africa.
-In addition, large trials of the vaccine are ongoing in the U.S. and Mexico.
+In addition, large trials of the vaccine are ongoing in the US and Mexico.

 The vaccine is a protein-based inactivated vaccine containing a genetically engineered viral antigen delivered to cells by nanoparticles.